DarrenHobern/limerice/_posts/inspection/2019-02-01-highriskinspections.md

 ---
 New and Existing Installations

- - BTS - (Builders Temp Supplies) - a temporary supply used for the supply to construction tools and equipment.
+ - Builders Temp Supplies - a temporary supply used for the supply to construction tools and equipment.

  - New connections - installations that are connected for the first time.

  - Permanent connections - typically where the installation is completed and any temporary supply is removed and made permanent.

  - Mains work - any work that is related to the supply and distribution of electricity within an installation.

  - New Switchboards, upgrades and replacements - where the switchboard is relocated, upgraded or replaced with one that has a higher current rating.

- - Alterations and additions classed as Hi-risk work - any other type of installation that is classes as Hi-risk.
+ - Alterations and additions classed as High-risk work - any other type of installation that is classes as High-risk.

-   Note: Inspection of Mining installations, requires an additional endoresement which we do not have.
+   *Note: Vidtech Services recommends the contracting of a mining specialist for any mining installations.*